×

 Bottom line:

 Usually, you’ll first notice pain on the outside of the hip.
-The greater trochanteric pain syndrome can be quite challenging to live with as it can impede your day to day activities.
-Physical therapy is a great option to get started it if you’re looking for conservative treatment options.
-It is very important to avoid any risk factors discussed above to lower the chances of developing lateral hip pain.
+Trochanteric bursitis can be quite challenging to live with as it can impede your day-to-day activities.
+Physical therapy is a great option to get started with. if you’re looking for other treatments It is very important to avoid any risk factors discussed above to lower the chances of developing lateral hip pain.
 If the condition gets worse, it is imperative to seek primary care and consult an expert orthopaedic.
+However, in severe cases of tendon tear, surgical intervention will be required.

 Frequently Asked Questions